WhoSowSee/pref-by-location.yazi/README.md

   -- Hide "enable" and "disable" notifications.
   -- no_notify = false -- true|false (Optional)

+  -- Disable the fallback preference.
+  -- This mean if none of the saved or predifined perferences is matched, -- then it won't reset preference to default values in yazi.toml.
+  -- For example, go from folder A to folder B (folder B matchs saved preference to show hidden files) -> show hidden.
+  -- Then move back to folder A -> keep showing hidden files, because the folder A doesn't match any saved or predefined preference.
+  -- disable_fallback_preference = false -- true|false|nil (Optional)

   -- You can backup/restore this file.
 But don't use same file in the different OS.
   -- save_path =  -- full path to save file (Optional)